CovertLab/sisyphus/GCLOUD_SETUP.md

    (That assumes you installed Python 2.7.16 via the command `pyenv install 2.7.16`.)

-   The following lines add the gcloud tools to your shell path.
-The details vary depending on where you installed gcloud.
-Add these lines if the installer didn't put `gcloud` on your path one way or another:
+   Test if the installer put `gcloud` on your shell path one way or another by opening a new shell and running `which gcloud` (or `where` on Windows).
+If it doesn't find gcloud, then add lines like the following example to your shell
+   profile:

    ```sh
    # Update PATH for the Google Cloud SDK and gcloud CLI.